LK1105/c0met14/README.md

 Project for the c0met jailbreak.
 This jailbreak is an open source project.

+# DOESN"T WORK
+An expose on c0met,
+It is fake, I built it from the latest fork the JB doesn't work

 # Disclaimer
 It probably won't work,
 I just patched what I would from the fork then cross compiled on linux